 Congress instead relied on eyewitness accounts stemming from three different expeditions into the geothermal park.
 Explorers had to take the railroad to Corinne, Utah, then hire horses and wagons to travel through Idaho and into Montana.

-The approach to Yellowstone, most of which is located in Wyoming, had to be made from the north, Whittlesey said.
+The approach to Yellowstone National Park, most of which is located in Wyoming, had to be made from the north, Whittlesey said.
 The route was remote and difficult, and explorers returned to the east with extraordinary stories about violent and beautiful geothermal features.

 “There was a tendency to disbelieve,” Whittlesey said.
 “Hot water spouting out of the ground 200 feet tall was not a story that was readily believed.”

-The land long was revered by American Indians, however, said Don Shoulderblade, a Cheyenne spiritual leader and spokesman for Guardians of Our Ancestors’ Legacy, a group working to reclaim and preserve the ancestral land of Yellowstone.
+The land long was revered by American Indians, however, said Don Shoulderblade, a Cheyenne spiritual leader and spokesman for Guardians of Our Ancestors’ Legacy, a group working to reclaim and preserve the ancestral land of Yellowstone National Park.

 Indigenous people lived in Yellowstone more than 10,000 years ago, Shoulderblade said.
-A total of 26 tribes have ancestral connections to Yellowstone, which still is considered sacred land.
+A total of 26 tribes have ancestral connections to Yellowstone National Park, which still is considered sacred land.

 Early in the park’s history, white superintendents tried to make the area “safe” for visitors by removing Natives from the park and spreading rumors that “primitive savages” did not live in the area because they were afraid of the geysers and other thermal activity, states a 2002 paper authored by Whittlesey.